Thirty Years C++. Interview with Bjarne Stroustrup

 David had a great track record with both hardware and software.
 That appealed to me.

-Both Dennis Ritchie and Kristen Nygaard honest, kind, and generous people – people you could trust and who worked hard for what they believed to be important.
+Both David Wheeler and Kristen Nygaard honest, kind, and generous people – people you could trust and who worked hard for what they believed to be important.

 Q3.
 You are quoted saying, that you designed C++ back in 1979 to answer to the question “How do you directly manipulate hardware and also support efficient high-level abstraction?”
 Do you still believe this was a good idea?